Ti plasmid: Transfer DNA (T-DNA)

 The T-DNA of Agrobacterium is approximately 15-20 kbp in length and will become integrated into the host plant genome upon its transfer via a process known as recombination.
 This process utilizes preexisting gaps in the host plant cell's genome to allow the T-DNA to pair with short sequences in the genome, priming the process of DNA ligation, where the T-DNA is permanently joint to the plant genome.
 The T-DNA region is flanked at both ends by 24bp sequences.

 Within the host plant cell's genome, the T-DNA of Agrobacterium is expressed to produce two main groups of proteins.
 One group is responsible for the production of plant growth hormones.
 As these hormones are produced, there will be an increase in the rate of cell division and therefore the formation of crown gall tumors.
 The second group of proteins are responsible for driving the synthesis of opines in the host plant cells.
 The specific opines produced depends on the type of the Ti plasmid but not on the plant host.

-These opines cannot be utilized by the plant host, and will instead be exported out of the plant cell where it can be taken up by the Agrobacterium cells.
-The bacteria possess genes in other regions of the Ti plasmid that allows the catabolism of opines.
+Some Ti plasmids contain not one, but two T-DNA pieces.
+This kind of setup is called T_{L}-DNA and T_{R}-DNA.